Panorama de la ville

 Pros

-• Zócalo, cathedral and the great markets at your feet
+• Zócalo, cathedral and markets on foot

 Cons